On Uniqueness And Existence of Conformally Compact Einstein Metrics with Homogeneous Conformal Infinity. II: Uniqueness of the solution to the boundary value problem

 Based on the a priori estimates in Section \ref{sect_Spnsolutionestimates}, we will follow the approach of \cite{Li2} to prove the uniqueness of the conformally compact Einstein metrics filling in for the given conformal infinity $(\mathbb{S}^n, [\hat{g}])$ with $n=4k+3$ and $\hat{g}$ an $\text{Sp}(k+1)$-invariant metric close enough to the round sphere metric.

 \begin{proof}[Proof of Theorem \ref{thm_uniquenessSpn}] For the case $\lambda_i=\lambda_j$ for $1\leq i, j\leq 4$, so that the conformal infinity is the round sphere, the theorem has been proved in \cite{Andersson-Dahl}\cite{Q}\cite{DJ}\cite{LiQingShi}.
-Otherwise, by Theorem \ref{EHBoundary}, for $\frac{\lambda_i}{\lambda_j}$ close to $1$, the conformally compact Einstein manifold $(M, g)$ filling in is negatively curved and simply connected with the closure $\overline{M}$ diffeomorphic to the unit ball $\overline{B}_1\subset \mathbb{R}^{n+1}$.
+Otherwise, by Theorem \ref{EHBoundary} and the continuity of the Yamabe constant at a positive scalar curvature metric, for $\frac{\lambda_i}{\lambda_j}$ close to $1$, the conformally compact Einstein manifold $(M, g)$ filling in is negatively curved and simply connected with the closure $\overline{M}$ diffeomorphic to the unit ball $\overline{B}_1\subset \mathbb{R}^{n+1}$.
 By the discussion in \cite{Li2}, we have that the uniqueness of the conformally compact Einstein metric with $(\mathbb{S}^n, [\hat{g}])$ as its conformal infinity is equivalent to the uniqueness of the solution to the boundary value problem $(\ref{equn_SpnEinstein01})-(\ref{equn_SpnBV01})$.

 We assume that the boundary value problem $(\ref{equn_SpnEinstein01})-(\ref{equn_SpnBV01})$ admits two solutions $(y_{11}, y_{12}, y_{13}, y_{14})$ and $(y_{21}, y_{22}, y_{23}, y_{24})$ with $y_{11}=\log(K_1),\,y_{21}=\log(K_2)\,$ and $y_{i(j+1)}=\log(t_{ij})$ for $i=1,2$ and $j\in\{1,2,3\}$, where